cmusatyalab/openface/README.md

 after checking out.

 ## Download the models
-Run `./models/get-models.sh` to download pre-trained FaceNet models on the combined CASIA-WebFace and FaceScrub database.
+Run `./models/get-models.sh` to download pre-trained OpenFace models on the combined CASIA-WebFace and FaceScrub database.
 This also downloads dlib's pre-trained model for face landmark detection.